Picatinny Arsenal: History

 On July 10, 1926, lightning struck a Navy ammunition warehouse and started a fire.
 As a result, several million pounds of explosives detonated over a period of two or three days.
 This left not only structural devastation, but military and civilian casualties as well.
 The value of ammunition destroyed was the equivalent of a billion dollars in present-day terms.
 As a result of a full-scale Congressional investigation, Congress directed the establishment of the Armed Forces Explosives Safety Board to provide oversight on every aspect of explosives under the control of the U.S. Armed Forces.
 The review led to creation of a remote, safe depot to serve the West Coast, which became the Hawthorne Naval Ammunition Depot in Nevada, opened in 1928.

 The arsenal continued to realize its potential as a research and development facility in the years between the two world wars.
 Major accomplishments of this period included better methods for storing smokeless powder, improved processing of cyclonite, more commonly called RDX, and the discovery of a new explosive, then known as haleite but later known as Ednatol.
 (The discoverer was George C. Hale, the arsenal's chief chemist.)

 Over the years, the Army continued to make small land purchases to round out arsenal boundaries, but the next major expansion came in 1941, just before the United States entered World War II.
 At this time, the Army purchased the land between the Cannon Gates and the present main entrance near Route 15.
 This included Spicertown, an unincorporated village in Rockaway Township.
 Spicertown had declined from a relatively thriving 19th-century community of small, but profitable farms to a rather depressed area in 1941.
-Many of the residences housed military families until the early 2000s (decade); the last were demolished in 2007.
+Many of the residences housed military families, with the last being demolished in 2007.
 Near Parker Road is property acquired from the estate of John E. Larson for $16,000.00.
 The purchase price included 24 acre of land.
 Another former Spicertown property consisting of 12 acre cost the government $19,769.00.
 Property on the opposite side of Parker Road was acquired from Helen Jane Larsen with 1.5 acre for $10,534.00, as well as the former home of Clarence and Agnes Burdette, constructed around 1919.
 At the time, the government appraiser praised the landscaping and the grassy knoll location.

 World War II interfered with the arsenal's efforts to concentrate on research and development.
 As one of the few facilities with the ability to manufacture munitions, it employed 18,000 people and ran three shifts turning out bombs and artillery shells.
 However, it still had its research triumphs, especially the development of a delay fuze for skip bombing and special bombs for dams and oil fields.
 It also pioneered production processes later transferred to munitions manufacturers around the country.